How to Make the Best Turkey Chili

 We love to serve this turkey chili with sour cream, cubed avocado and diced jalapeno peppers.
 But it’s also delicious topped with tortilla chips, bread cubes (we’re big fans of these cornbread recipes), green onion or pepper jack cheese.
 Go ahead and use whatever chili toppings you love!

 How to Make Turkey Chili in an Instant Pot

 Short on time?
 You can use a pressure cooker to make this recipe, too.
 This version cooks in just 25 minutes!

 To make, simply select the saute or browning setting on a 6-quart electric pressure cooker and adjust it for medium heat.
 Add the turkey and cook until it’s no longer pink, about 6-8 minutes, breaking up the turkey into crumbles as you go.
 Drain away any fat, then add the water and cook for 1 minute, stirring to loosen any browned bits from the pan.

 Return the turkey to the pressure cooker and stir in tomatoes, pasta sauce, beans, celery, onion, green pepper, corn and seasonings.
 Lock the lid and close the pressure-release valve.
 Pressure-cook the chili on high for 5 minutes, then let the pressure release naturally for 10 minutes.
 Quick-release any remaining pressure and serve with desired toppings.
 You’ll also want to check out our favorite Instant Pot soup recipes.

-Yes!
+Can’t finish up a batch of chili (or just want to prep in advance)?
+You can freeze it!
 Simply cool the chili and place it in freezer containers.
 To use, partially thaw it in the refrigerator overnight, then heat through in a saucepan, stirring occasionally and adding a little water if necessary.

 If properly stored, turkey chili lasts between 4 and 6 months in the freezer.
 Find out how long other foods last in the freezer here.